In The Fight For Money For The Opioid Crisis, Will The Youngest Victims Be Left Out?

 "You hear teachers talking about infants with a development delay," he says.
 "I just got an email this morning from somebody."

 Studies haven't proven a direct link between in utero exposure to opioids and behavior problems in kids.
-And it's challenging to untangle which problems might stem from the lingering effects of maternal drug use, as opposed to the impacts of growing up with a mother who struggles with addiction, and perhaps unemployment and housing instability as well.
-But Patrick, who leads the Center for Child Health Policy at Vanderbilt University, says that's what his and others' ongoing research wants to find out.
+And it's challenging to untangle which problems might stem from the lingering effects of maternal drug use, as opposed to the impacts of growing up with a mother who struggles with addiction and perhaps unemployment and housing instability as well.
+But Patrick, who leads the Center for Child Health Policy at Vanderbilt University, says that is what his and others' ongoing research wants to find out.

 As states, cities, counties and even hospitals go after drug companies in court, Patrick fears these children will be left out.
-He points to public discussion of pending settlements, and the settlement deals struck between pharmaceutical companies and the state of Oklahoma, which make little or no mention of children.
+He points to public discussion of pending settlements and the settlement deals struck between pharmaceutical companies and the state of Oklahoma, which make little or no mention of children.

 Settlement funds could be used to monitor the health of children who had NAS, to pay for treatment of any developmental problems, and to help schools serving those children, Patrick explains.